 The resistance of the temperature sensors varies inversely with temperature.
-To test, measure the temperature of the sensed environment and compare with the value derived from the measurement of the resistance (obtained by connecting a good quality test meter capable of measuring up to $5,000~\text{k}\Omega~(5,000,000\Omega)$) at the controller end of the sensor lead).
+To test, measure the temperature of the sensed environment and compare with the value derived from the measurement of the resistance (obtained by connecting a good quality test meter capable of measuring up to 5,000 k $\Omega$ (5,000,000 $\Omega$ ) at the controller end of the sensor lead).

 To obtain a resistance reading, remove power to the boiler.
-For the supply water and vent temperature sensors, remove the wire leads by disconnecting their respective Molex connectors.
-Place multi-meter probes into sensor's female Molex connector socket.
-Do not apply voltage to the sensor (damage may result).
+Locate the blue 2-wire leads coming from the thermistors, which are affixed to the boiler supply and return piping to the right of the heat exchanger.
+Disconnect the Molex connectors located approx. 6" from the sensors.
+Place multi-meter probes into Molex socket.
+Do not apply voltage to the sensor as damage may result.